SuperCoolNinja/chatboxapp-server/README.md

 > This Chatbox has been made to learn and practice the usage of socket.io with ReactJS, You can view a list of users online in the left tab and talk in the right tab, this is only using one global room, no private room.

+## You can check the client source code here : [ChatboxApp-client-side](https://github.com/SuperCoolNinja/chatboxapp-client)

 ## This project use :
 * **socket.io** to synchronize in realtime the room and conversation.
 * **express** to host the server application.